What is the signature of a trion in photoemission?

 In this paper, we present a theoretical framework to understand trion signatures in tr-ARPES.
-We use a two-band model built on top of first principles Bethe-Salpeter equation (BSE) calculations of trions \cite{druppel2017diversity,arora2020dark} and excitons~\cite{qiu2015nonanalyticity,deslippe2012berkeleygw} in monolayer \ce{MoS2}, a prototypical 2D semiconductor.
+We use a two-band model built on top of Bethe-Salpeter equation (BSE) calculations of trions and excitons \cite{druppel2017diversity,arora2020dark,qiu2015nonanalyticity,deslippe2012berkeleygw} in monolayer \ce{MoS2}, a prototypical 2D semiconductor.
 We find clear qualitative differences between the signatures of positive and negative trions and excitons.
 While excitons appear as either a replica of the valence band or a replica of the conduction band, depending on the temperature, as established in Refs. \cite{rustagi2018photoemission,madeo2020directly,chan2023giant}, trions give rise to several distinctive spectral features arising from the interaction of the residual quasiparticles.
-First, unlike optical spectroscopy, where the shift of peak positions due to trion formation is small, the interaction of residual particles left behind results in a shift of the spectral features comparable to the magnitude of the exciton binding energy (hundreds of meV in monolayer TMDs~\cite{qiu2013optical,Qiu2016screening,Ugeda2014giant,Ye2014}), well within the resolution of modern electron spectroscopy experiments.
-Analogous to the ionization of the atomic hydrogen anion H$^-$, the energy required to remove an electron from the negative trion is small, such that negative trion photoemission features can appear just a few 10's of meV below the conduction band.
-For the positive trion, analogous to ionizing the hydrogen molecular cation H$_2^+$, the electron is more strongly bound, and photoelectrons appear at lower energy than the exciton.
-Second, the momentum degrees of freedom of the residual quasiparticles lead to a distinctive asymmetric broadening for the positive trion, while remarkably, the negative trion signature reflects the center-of-mass (COM) dispersion of the entire Rydberg series of the residual exciton.
+First, unlike optical spectroscopy, where the shift of peak positions due to trion formation is small, the interaction of residual particles results in a shift of the spectral features comparable to the magnitude of the exciton binding energy (hundreds of meV in monolayer TMDs~\cite{qiu2013optical,Qiu2016screening,Ugeda2014giant,Ye2014}), well within the resolution of modern electron spectroscopy experiments.
+Analogous to the ionization of the atomic hydrogen anion H$^-$, the energy required to remove an electron from the negative trion is small, so that the negative trion photoemission features appear just a few 10's of meV below the conduction band.
+For the positive trion, analogous to ionizing the hydrogen molecular cation H$_2^+$, the electron is more strongly bound, and photoelectrons appear at lower energy than the exciton case.
+Second, for the positive trion, the combination of Coulomb repulsion of the two unbound holes and the momentum content of the trion wave function lead to a distinctive asymmetric broadening of the ARPES signals, while for the negative trion, the center-of-mass (COM) dispersion of the entire Rydberg series of the residual exciton is observed in the ARPES signals, providing a unique method to observe the dispersion of excitons.
 Our work establishes a direct route to detecting and characterizing trions experimentally in momentum space, while also showing that photoemission from trions can serve as a unique probe of \textit{exciton} bandstructure, whose selection rules directly reflect the internal composition of the trion wavefunction.

 The ARPES signal is given by a sum of contributions of signals from different excited states, each of which is given by a Fermi golden rule between an initial state $\ket{\Psi_{n}} \coloneqq |\Psi_{S'\vb{P}}\rangle$ and a final residue state $\ket{\Psi^{\text{residue}}_{m}} \coloneqq |\Psi_{S \vb{Q}}^{\text{residue}}\rangle$